computationalabstraction/Styp/README.md

 Every constructor functor has these methods: **`is`**, **`from`**,**`toString`**.
 The instance created by constructor has **`toString`** method and more methods can be added by the user.

 #### `sum(typename: String, constructors: Object) -> Object`
-This function helps create sum types it takes *typename* and an object which contains name of type constructor and it's values(if any).
-The function return an object with all the type constructors as constructor functions(as mentioned above).
+This function helps create a sum type (which is represented as an Object) it takes *typename* and an object which contains names of constructors and their fields(if any).
+The function returns an object which has all constructor functions (as specified in the passed *constructors* param).

 ```javascript
 const { sum } = require("styp");